 Data Integrity: Editing Submissions

 To maintain the integrity and auditability of collected data, Formora generally treats individual form submissions as immutable records once they are submitted.
 This means that direct editing of a field value within a received submission is typically not supported through the standard interface.
+Why No Direct Editing?- Audit Trail: Ensures that the data reflects exactly what the user submitted at a specific point in time.

 - Data Accuracy: Prevents accidental or unauthorized changes that could corrupt the original submission record.